conan-io/docs/reference/env_vars.rst

 **Defaulted to**: ``0``

-When an error is raised in a recipe or even in the conan code base, if set to ``1`` it will show the complete traceback to ease the debugging.
+When an error is raised in a recipe or even in the Conan code base, if set to ``1`` it will show the complete traceback to ease the debugging.

 CONAN_VS_INSTALLATION_PREFERENCE
 --------------------------------